ryanisaacg/blog/content/posts/quicksilver-chanukah-2019-day-5.md

 ## A Code Snippet

-Hopefull if you're familiar with graphics APIs, this code snippet to draw a triangle to the screen will look a little familiar.
+Hopefully if you're familiar with graphics APIs, this code snippet to draw a triangle to the screen will look a little familiar.
 If not, the comments should help you follow along!

 ```rust
 use blinds::*;